Levy multiplicative chaos and star scale invariant random measures: Proof of Theorem Proof of Theorem 16

-Let us stress that, as an immediate consequence of Lemma \ref{Gieq}, the measure $M$ does not possess any atom (see \cite[Corollary 9.3 VI]{daley}).
-With the above estimation on the function $\psi_\epsilon$, we can prove that $Q$ is a non trivial L\'evy multiplicative chaos: \begin{lemma} The random measure $Q$ is a L\'evy multiplicative chaos and it is non trivial. \end{lemma}
+Let us stress that, as an immediate consequence of Lemma \ref{Gieq}, the measure $M$ does not possess any atom; see \cite{daley}, Corollary~9.3VI.
+With the above estimation on the function $\psi_\epsilon$, we can prove that $Q$ is a nontrivial L\'evy multiplicative chaos: \begin{lemma} The random measure $Q$ is a L\'evy multiplicative chaos, and it is nonrivial. \end{lemma}